 The carrier operates in the State of Texas.
 The FEHBP has two rate code areas Houston and Dallas.
 Two SSSGs are required for each federal rate code area.
 The carrier controls the rates in Texas.
 Therefore, Texas is the rating region.
 The carrier contracts with XYZ Corporation, which has enrollees in Texas and nine other states.
-If at least 5% of the total XYZ Corporation enrollment in Texas is in Dallas, the carrier should use total XYZ Corporation enrollment in

-Texas to compare with the FEHBP enrollment in Dallas to determine if a group is an SSSG for the Dallas rate code area.
+If at least 5 percent of the total XYZ Corporation enrollment in Texas is in Dallas, then the carrier should use total XYZ Corporation enrollment in Texas.
+The carrier should compare the group's total enrollment in Texas with the FEHBP's enrollment in Dallas to determine if the group is an SSSG for the Dallas rate code area.
 The XYZ Corporation's rates in Texas will be used to determine any Dallas discount.
 Carrier follows the same procedure to select SSSGs in Houston.

-Case 6 One state, two federal rate code areas, two rating regions and some groups are in more than one state:
+Case 6 One State, two Federal rate code areas, two rating regions and some groups are in more than one State:

 The carrier operates in the State of Texas.
 The Dallas region controls rates in Dallas.
 The Houston region controls the rates in Houston.
 Therefore, there are two rating regions in Texas.
 The FEHBP has two rate code areas in Texas: one in Dallas and one in Houston.
-Two SSSGs are required for each federal rate code area.
-The carrier contracts with XYZ Corporation, which has enrollees in Texas and nine other states.
-If at least 5% of the total XYZ Corporation enrollment in the Dallas rating region is in the Federal rate code area in Dallas, then the carrier should compare the total XYZ Corporation enrollment in the Dallas rating region with the FEHBP enrollment in Dallas to determine if a group is an SSSG for the Dallas rate code area.
+Two SSSGs are required for each Federal rate code area.
+The carrier contracts with XYZ Corporation, which has enrollees in Texas and nine other States.
+If at least 5 percent of the total XYZ Corporation enrollment in the Dallas rating region is in the Federal rate code area in Dallas, then the carrier should compare the total XYZ Corporation enrollment in the Dallas rating region with the FEHBP enrollment in Dallas to determine if the group is an SSSG for the Dallas rate code area.
 The XYZ Corporation's rates in Dallas will be used to determine any discounts.
 Carrier follows the same procedure to select SSSGs in Houston.

-Case 7 Two states, one federal rate code area, one rating region and groups are in two states:
+Case 7 Two States, one Federal rate code area, one rating region and groups are in two States:

-The carrier operates in two states Texas and Arizona.
+The carrier operates in two States, Texas and Arizona.
 The rate code is the same for all enrollees.
 The rating region is Texas and Arizona combined.
 All the groups the carrier contracts with are in Texas and Arizona.
-The total enrollment for each group that the carrier contracts with in Texas and Arizona that has 5% of its enrollment in the Federal rate code area, should be compared with the FEHBP enrollment to decide if the group is an SSSG.
-The group's rates in the two states will be used to determine any discounts.
+The total enrollment for each group that the carrier contracts with in Texas and Arizona that has 5 percent of its enrollment in the Federal rate code area, should be compared with the FEHBP enrollment to decide if the group is an SSSG.
+The group's rates in the two States will be used to determine any discounts.

-Case 8 Two states, one federal rate code area, one rating region and some groups are in more than two states:
+Case 8 Two States, one Federal rate code area, one rating region and some groups are in more than two States:

-The carrier operates in two states Texas and Arizona.
+The carrier operates in two States, Texas and Arizona.
 The rate code is the same for all enrollees.
 The rating region is Texas and Arizona.
 The carrier contracts with the XYZ Corporation, which serves ten states.
 Two of the ten states are Texas and Arizona.
-If 5% of the total XYZ Corporation enrollment in Texas and Arizona combined is in the FEHBP rate code area, the carrier should compare the total XYZ Corporation enrollment in Texas and Arizona with the FEHBP enrollment in the Texas and Arizona to determine if a group is an SSSG.
+If 5 percent of the total XYZ Corporation enrollment in Texas and Arizona combined is in the FEHBP rate code area, the carrier should compare the total XYZ Corporation enrollment in Texas and Arizona with the FEHBP enrollment in the Texas and Arizona to determine if a group is an

+SSSG.
 The XYZ Corporation's rates in Texas and Arizona will be used to determine any discounts.